sagunsh/sofifa-scraper/readme.md

 Scrapes FIFA Player Ratings from sofifa.com

-> Note: Please do not use this script to overload sofifa.com server
+> Note: Use responsibly.
+Do not use this script to overload sofifa.com server.

 ## Installing Requirements